readthedocs/readthedocs.org/docs/user/index.rst

 .. _Read the docs: https://readthedocs.org/

-You can find out more about our all the :doc:`/features` in these pages.
+You can find out more about our all the :doc:`features </reference/features>` in these pages.

 First steps
 -----------